 Wellness visit, exams, and vaccinations

-For a one-time fee of $99, The Pet Hospitals will cover all core vaccines (includes Rabies, Distemper, Parvo, Lepto, and Bordetella) and routine deworming.
-For an additional $58 (initial 2 shot series), we will also vaccinate your new puppy with the dual strain Canine Influenza vaccination (aka dog flu).
+The Pet Hospitals will cover your puppy’s core vaccines (includes Rabies, Distemper, Parvo, Lepto, and Bordetella), routine deworming, intestinal parasite checks, and a physical exam by a veterinarian for just $39 each visit in their puppy series.
+Even the youngest pets can carry diseases and parasites, so we want to keep your new friend safe and healthy at an affordable price.
+Depending on your puppy’s lifestyle, we will also vaccinate your new puppy with the dual strain Canine Influenza vaccination (aka dog flu).
 This vaccine is necessary for dog parks, boarding, grooming, or anywhere your puppy could come in contact with other dogs.
-Even the youngest pets can carry diseases and parasites, so we want to keep your new friend safe and healthy at an affordable price.

 Low cost, high-quality neuter & spay packages

 Spaying and neutering is important to your pet’s health and well-being.
 That’s why we created a package that offers low cost spay and neuter services that won’t compromise the health and safety of your pet.

 How Dog Vets Can Meet Your Puppy’s Needs

 Taking your new puppy on its first trip to the vet can be stressful, but it’s important to give your new friend the best start for a healthy life!
 The right vet’s office can help make the experience a lot easier and help you to properly care for your puppy.
 And with many convenient locations, The Pet Hospitals helps pups in the Memphis area grow up healthy and strong.

 A puppy vet like the doctors at The Pet Hospitals will do everything needed to ensure that your puppy remains healthy and safe.
 For example, at that first checkup, the vet will perform a checkup on your puppy to ensure that it is in good health and everything looks normal.
 Some of the areas the vet will check include your puppy’s:

 - Mouth and teeth